jonasrauber/arxiv-bear-app/README.md

 This let's you check whether you already have written down some notes for this paper.
 If not, you can simply presss ⌘N to create a new note with the correct title.
 Finally, you can press ⌘V to paste the note content created from the template above and automatically added to your clipboard.
-No you can write down some notes for the paper.
+Now you can write down some notes for the paper.
 And you can use all the other awesome features of Bear, such as cross-referencing other notes.

 ## Summary: How to Use the Bookmarklet